 Notice all the barking and howling in the video?
 Beagle will make certain noises to signal to the pack and the hunters when they have spot a prey.
 It’s the reason why Beagles are such vocal dogs!

 There are several reasons why Beagles are considered exemplary hunters, despite rarely showing any signs of aggression.
-Contrary to popular belief, most hunting dogs don’t need an aggressive temperament to successfully hunt.
+Contrary to popular belief, most hunting dogs don’t need to be aggressive in order to be successful hunting dogs.

 You can tell these hunting dogs were developed with a lot of thought in mind.
-From their physical features to temperament, the Beagle was built for the sole purpose hunting.
+From their physical traits to temperament, the Beagle was built for the sole purpose hunting.
+That said, here are the 5 reasons why Beagles are great hunters.

 Very simply put, Beagles have been bred to be good hunting dogs.
 They are brilliant dogs that will thrive on hunts.
-Plus, the several generations of training and hunting have given them excellent hunting instincts.
+In addition, the several generations of Beagles being trained to hunt has given them excellent hunting instincts.

-Just because they’ve been domesticated as family companions doesn’t mean they’ve lost these instincts.
+And just because Beagles have been domesticated as family companions doesn’t mean they’ve lost all these instincts.
 If you wanted to train your Beagle to hunt today, you could still easily do it.
+In fact, some Beagles still hunt to this day!

 They are also quite alert and will be able to spot slight movements that can indicate a potential prey.
 All of these are qualities in modern-day Beagles that give us a small glimpse into their past as hunting dogs.

-If there’s one thing Beagles are known for, it’s their incredible nose.
-And according to Dog Time, Beagles have the third best nose in the dogdom.
+If there’s one thing Beagles are known for, it’s their incredible noses and their amazing ability to process odors.
+And according to Dog Time, Beagles have the third best nose in the canine kingdom.
 Some will even argue that these dogs may be number one.

 So, just how great is the Beagle’s nose?
-Beagles have 225 million scent receptors, which makes their sense of smell easily over a thousand times better than a human’s sense of smell!
-In fact, it could potentially be 10 thousand times better.
+Beagles have 225 million scent receptors, which makes their sense of smell easily over a thousand times better than a human’s!
+In fact, some researchers estimate it could potentially be 10 thousand times better.

 Humans have 5 million scent receptors.
 Here’s how some breeds compare to humans: